 Anthony Joshua vs Jermaine Franklin prize money: How much will fighters earn?

-The Briton returns to the ring this weekend as he looks to bounce back from two straight losses
+The Briton returns to the ring tonight as he looks to bounce back from two straight losses

-Anthony Joshua is back in action against Jermaine Franklin this weekend, as the Briton looks to return to winning ways after suffering two straight defeats by Oleksandr Usyk.
+Anthony Joshua is back in action against Jermaine Franklin tonight, as the Briton looks to return to winning ways after suffering two straight defeats by Oleksandr Usyk.

 Joshua, 33, was outpointed by Usyk in September 2021 and August 2022, losing the unified heavyweight titles in the first of those fights and failing to regain the belts in the second.